-There is a strong case to be made that Discord is among the best VoIP apps on Windows, Android, Linux, iOS, and Mac, if not the best.
+There is a good argument to be made that Discord is one of the top VoIP apps on Windows, Android, Linux, iOS, and Mac, if not the best.

 Discord is user-friendly, reliable, and convenient, especially for people interested in gaming and involved in gaming communities.